 - Service delivery to create entry points for peacebuilding, i.e. for the six functions listed above

 - The impetus for peace comes from political actors, mostly conflict parties

-- Nevertheless civil society plays an important supportive role
+- Civil society plays an important supportive role

-- The practical relevance of different civil society functions varies tremendously in different phases of the conflict
+- The practical relevance of different civil society functions varies in different phases of the conflict

 - There is a mismatch between the relevance of functions and the frequency with which these are actually performed and supported